feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/camera_animations.md

 ### Large Genomes

 For complex genomes:
-- Focus on specific regions
+- Focus on specific circuits
 - Use region-specific 3D tabs
 - Shorter sequences
 - Higher frame counts for smoothness